jasonknight/gopress/docs.md

 ```go
 func (o *Post) FindByPostDate(_findByPostDate *DateTime) ([]*Post, error)
 ```
-FindByPostDate dynamic finder for post_date -> []*Post,error Generic and
-programatically generator finder for Post
+FindByPostDate searchs against the primary key post_date and will return []*Post,error This method is a programatically generated finder for Post

 ```go